anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_4 title='Bootstrapping status handling' artwork-align="left"}

-The registrar-agent MUST provide the collected pledge voucher status to the registrar.
+The Registrar-Agent MUST provide the collected pledge voucher status to the registrar.
 This status indicates if the pledge could process the voucher successfully or not.

-In case the TLS connection to the registrar is already closed, the registrar-agent opens a new TLS connection with the registrar as stated in {{exchanges_uc2_2}}.
+In case the TLS connection to the registrar is already closed, the Registrar-Agent opens a new TLS connection with the registrar as stated in {{exchanges_uc2_2}}.

-The registrar-agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
+The Registrar-Agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{vstat}}.

-The registrar SHOULD log the transaction provided for a pledge via registrar-agent and include the identity of the registrar-agent in these logs.
+The registrar SHOULD log the transaction provided for a pledge via Registrar-Agent and include the identity of the Registrar-Agent in these logs.
 For log analysis the following may be considered:

--   The registrar knows the interacting registrar-agent from the authentication of the registrar-agent towards the registrar using LDevID (RegAgt) and can log it accordingly.
+-   The registrar knows the interacting Registrar-Agent from the authentication of the Registrar-Agent towards the registrar using LDevID (RegAgt) and can log it accordingly.
--   The telemetry information from the pledge can be correlated to the voucher response provided from the registrar to the registrar-agent and further to the pledge.
+-   The telemetry information from the pledge can be correlated to the voucher response provided from the registrar to the Registrar-Agent and further to the pledge.
--   The telemetry information, when provided to the registrar is provided via the registrar-agent and can thus be correlated.
+-   The telemetry information, when provided to the registrar is provided via the Registrar-Agent and can thus be correlated.

 The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device of the domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.

 According to {{RFC8995}} Section 5.7, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
-The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
+The Registrar-Agent may use the response to signal success / failure to the service technician operating the Registrar-Agent.
 Within the server logs the server SHOULD capture this telemetry information.

 The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in Section 5.8 of {{RFC8995}}.

-The registrar-agent MUST provide the pledge's enroll status to the registrar.
+The Registrar-Agent MUST provide the pledge's enroll status to the registrar.
 The status indicates the pledge could process the enroll-response (certificate) and holds the corresponding private key.

-The registrar-agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
+The Registrar-Agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

 The registrar MUST verify the signature of the pledge enroll status.